itfanr/ros2-wiki/Roadmap.md

  - Tutorials and examples of migrating ROS 1 packages
 - C client library
 - Python client library
-- Real-time safety for more features
+- Expand on real-time safety
   - For services, clients, and parameters
   - For intra-process communication
   - Support deterministic ordering of executables in Executor (fair scheduling)
+  - Expose more quality of service parameters related to real-time performance

 ## Pre Alpha release